 This property extends to $C^1$ generic multi-singular hyperbolic vector fields. \begin{theoremalph}~ There exists a dense G$_\delta$ subset $\cG$ of $\cX^*(M)$ such that each $X\in\cG$ has finitely many ergodic physical measures $\mu_1,\cdots,\mu_k$ such that \end{theoremalph}

 Beyond uniform hyperbolicity, the $C^1$ generic ergodic theory was established for partially hyperbolic volume-preserving diffeomorphisms by Avila-Bochi-Wilkinson \cite{ABW}, Avila-Bochi \cite{AB} and Avila-Crovisier-Wilkinson \cite{ACW}.
-For dissipative cases, there are not enough results.
+For dissipative cases, there are several results concerning the existence adnd finiteness of physical measures for partially hyperbolic diffeomorphisms with (1) mostly contracting/expanding center or (2) with one-dimensional center, among which we would like to mention that the results in ~\cite{CYZ, HYY} are obtained via variational approach as in our paper.
 Using SRB measures, our result characterizes a large class of dissipative vector fields including the famous Lorenz attractors and some others.

 In Theorems~\ref{Thm:main-ergodic} and~\ref{Thm:main-generic-ergodic} we have more information.
 For any vector field $X$ in the open set $\cU$ provided by Theorem~\ref{Thm:main-ergodic}, there exist finitely many attractors $\Lambda_1,\dots,\Lambda_k$, which are sinks or singular hyperbolic attractors.
 If moreover $X$ is $C^\infty$ or belongs to the dense G$_\delta$ subset $\cG$ given by Theorem~\ref{Thm:main-generic-ergodic}, the support of each ergodic physical measure $\mu_i$ coincides with one of these attractors $\Lambda_i$ and each attractor supports exactly one physical measure.
 Moreover when $\Lambda_i$ is not a sink, $\mu_i$ is an SRB measure.
 See the more detailed statement in Theorem~\ref{Thm:main-restated} below.